 Used in food since: 1983 (beverages), 1993 (everything else)

 A must-read: the first few pages of the statement by Dr. John W Olney, M.D., to the aspartame board of inquiry in 1980, recommending that it not be approved for use in any population.
-He stand by that opinion still in 1997 after watching the rate of brain tumors increase 10% since aspartame’s approval.
+He stood by that opinion in 1997 after watching the rate of brain tumors increase 10% since aspartame’s approval.